Erland Sommarskog's home page

 use in my daily work, and it's very much a living tool.
 Current label is 1.0.0294, released June 2013.

-and aba_lockinfo.
-This is two stored procedures for lock-monitoring, giving
+- beta_lockinfo.
+This is a stored procedure for lock-monitoring, giving

-you a good snapshot so you can see who is blocking whom and what their last command was.
+you a good snapshot so you can see who is blocking whom and what their current command is.
+Latest version: Version 19, 2015-02-01.

 - sp_sqltrace.
 A stored